 If you are taking the contraceptive pill, and are due for a repeat prescription, we now offer the facility to authorise this via online eConsult for low-risk patients.
 Follow this link and follow the prompts, the answers will be reviewed by a doctor, and provided everything is satisfactory, we may be able to reauthorise and issue your prescription without the need for a trip to the surgery.
 Please note:

-We offer a comprehensive sexual health service at the practice - several of our doctors have additional qualifications in sexual and reproductive healthcare.
+We offer an extensive sexual health service at the practice - several of our doctors have additional qualifications in sexual and reproductive healthcare.
 If you are looking for advice about contraception, or perhaps pre-conception advice before trying for a baby, then we will be able to help.
-There are a lot of choices available, to make the most of your limited-time appointment with the doctor you could have a look at the options available and narrow it down to a few - this website has some excellent information.
+There are a lot of contraceptive choices available, to make the most of your limited-time appointment with the doctor you could have a look at the options available and narrow it down to a few - this website has some excellent information.

 We can also offer testing for sexually-transmitted infections such as chlamydia and gonorrhoea via a simple urine specimen, and where appropriate arrange for HIV testing.
 We can arrange onward referral to the genito-urinary medicine service at the Royal Liverpool for more complicated cases.

 Axess in Liverpool is now offering a mixture of walk-in clinics, telephone bookable appointments, on-line booking and virtual care.
 They will no longer be providing contraception via the online SH:24 partner.

 Liverpool residents will still be able to order an STI postal testing kit via their digital partner; SH:24.

 Visit their website for clinic times and information.